fanoframework/fanoframework.github.io/deployment/docker/index.md

 ## Deploy Fano CGI Application with Docker

 ### Create Dockerfile
-Create file name `Dockerfile` in project root directory with content like so
+Create file name `Dockerfile` in project root directory with content as shown below

 ```
 FROM httpd:2.4